 Film as Literature

 UC/CSU Approved?
 Yes UC/CSU Area "B" Subject Requirement

 NCAA Approved?
 Yes Credits 5 Credits/Year

-Prerequisite N/A
+Prerequisite N/A N/A

-Course Description This one semester course studies film as a cultural phenomenon, art form, business and technology.
+Course Description their ability values and and cross-o a new app reading, ex film as art and the po This one semester course studies film as a cultural phenomenon, art form, business and technology.
 Students hone their ability to use a visual text, while studying basic techniques of filmmaking, the history of film as it reflects societal values and culture, and focus on a selected genre as a conversational starting point, while examining major auteurs and cross-cultural references that impact film and culture today.
 Films are screened from a variety of eras to develop a new appreciation for this most contemporary and powerful of art forms.
 Through discussions, presentations, reading, extensive reflective, expository, and critical writing across a diverse set of films, students will understand film as art and composition, and as literature.
 Students will reflect on the issues and challenges that film presents and the powerful impact film has on society.
-Major assessments for this course will include two or more formal essays and two or more in-class essays adhering to 12th grade standards for content, development, diction, syntax, and format.
+Major assessments for this course will include two or more formal essays and two or more in-class essays adhering to 12th grade standards for content, development, diction, syntax, and

 Women's Literature

 UC/CSU Approved?
 Yes UC/CSU Area "B" Subject Requirement

 NCAA Approved?
 Yes Credits 5 Credits/Year

 Prerequisite N/A N/A

 Course Description time.
-Stud explored t based on c This one-semester course will focus on how the literature of women writers reflects the politics and events of their time.
+Stud explored t based on c This one semester course will focus on how the literature of women writers reflects the politics and events of their time.
 Students will read novels, short stories, poetry and informational texts to examine how women authors have explored the female role in societies through history and throughout the world.
 The curriculum of this course is based on critical reading, discussion, researched argument, rhetorical strategy analysis, literary analysis, and process writing from brainstorming through final draft.